 Meet Pat Perry: Sky’s the Limit for the Former Firefighter and Current Road Runner

 You never know who you’ll meet at Blue Skies of Texas.
 Residents come from diverse backgrounds and have led amazing lives.
-Meet Pat Perry, a retired firefighter who continues to take her fitness to new levels.
+Meet Pat Perry, a retired federal employee who continues to take her fitness to new levels.

 Dusting Off Those Sneakers

 Before retiring, Pat had been a runner for 40 years.
-She led a very active lifestyle as a firefighter with the Colorado State Forest Service.
+She led a very active lifestyle as a federal employee, starting her career as a firefighter with the U.S. Forest Service.
 “I worked out in the woods all time, so I had to be in good shape,” she says.
 Originally from Austin, Texas, her father was in the Air Force, and so her family moved around a lot.
 Pat eventually attended Colorado State University in Fort Collins and majored in forestry.
 With the Forest Service, she worked on timber crews, fought fires in Wyoming and Montana, and did administrative work.
 Firefighters like Pat treat tens of thousands of acres of forestland each year and help communities improve forest health by providing education and wildfire risk reduction and management.

 Pat met fellow Blue Skies resident and running guru Colonel John MacIntyre, who encouraged her to join his run-walk group, the Seasoned Soles.
 “I had run all my life, so I got really energized again about doing more than walking,” says Pat.
 In August 2020, John completed his 100th half marathon and is well-known for helping residents get moving.